sniperkit/indigo/README.md

 # Indigo gRPC Server

-Indigo gRPC Server is a search and indexing server built on top of [Bleve](http://www.blevesearch.com).
+The Indigo gRPC Server is a search and indexing server built on top of [Bleve](http://www.blevesearch.com).

 ## Start Indigo gRPC Server